-LETTER FROM THE LAKE COUNTY WORKFORCE DEVELOPMENT BOARD CHAIRMAN
+LETTER FROM THE LAKE COUNTY WORKFORCE DEVELOPMENT BOARD CHAIRWOMAN

-On behalf of the Lake County Workforce Development Board I am pleased to present the 2020-2024 Local Plan.
-The Local Plan was approved to be published by the Lake County Workforce Development board for a 30-day comment on February 27, 2020.
-I want to thank the members of the Lake County workforce system for their hard work developing this plan, particularly Jennifer Serino and the rest of the Workforce Development Department staff and local partners.
+On behalf of the Lake County Workforce Development Board I am pleased to present the modified 2020-2024 Local Workforce Plan.
+The modifications to the Local Plan was approved to be published by the Lake County Workforce Development board for a 30-day comment on February 21, 2021.
+I want to thank the members of the Lake County workforce system for their hard work developing this plan and the rest of the Workforce Development Department staff and local partners.
 The document created through the efforts of all offers valuable insight into our workforce system as it is now and as it should be in the future.